Walldorf Service Level Agreement

 - cooperation actions required by Partner

 - date and time for the next status update from Partner and/or Walldorf

 - due dates for actions to be taken by Partner and or Walldorf, to the extent possible

 - a list of responsible persons allocated by Partner and/or Walldorf to the Incident Remedy.

-- Receiving Party shall give Walldorf feedback about the Incident receipt and processing within the initial response time set forth below.
+- Receiving Party shall give Walldorf feedback about the Incident receipt and processing within the initial response time below.

-- Receiving Party shall use best efforts to solve the Incident within the targeted solving period set forth below.
+- Receiving Party shall use its best efforts to solve the Incident within the targeted solving period below.

 - The Parties will monitor the response times.

 - Receiving Party will give a qualified response within the defined time;